Modular memristor model with synaptic-like plasticity and volatile memory: Appendix: Numerical values

 Here we collect numerical values of the parameters fitted in the preceding sections.
 They are not required for understanding the structure of the model, but they provide a complete description of the specific PCaPMA device and protocols used in our study.

-The first \cref{tab:alpha} lists the kernel exponent $\alpha$ obtained from the analysis presented in \Cref{se:ker}.
-The second \cref{tab:coeff} summarizes the amplitudes $b$ and offsets $c$ of the relaxation traces for each stimulation duration $T$, which determine the functions $b(T)$ and $c(T)$ appearing in the cumulative conductance function-reconstruction procedure of \ref{sub:ccform}.
+The first \Cref{tab:alpha} lists the kernel exponent $\alpha$.
+The second \cref{tab:coeff} summarizes the amplitudes $b$ and offsets $c$ of the relaxation traces for each stimulation duration $T$, which determine the functions $b(T)$ and $c(T)$ appearing in the cumulative conductance function-reconstruction procedure \Cref{eq:g-trace}.
 The cumulative conductance function power law coefficient is shown in \Cref{tab:a}.
-The \cref{tab:Hs} lists cumulative conductance coefficients $h_1$ and $h_2$, as well as model coefficiets $\mu$ and $g_0$, estimated to fit the potentiation segment of \Cref{fig:dh1} and \Cref{fig:dh2}.
+The \Cref{tab:Hs} lists cumulative conductance coefficients $h_{11}$ and $h_{10}$, as well as model coefficients $\mu$ and $g_0$, estimated to fit the potentiation segment of \Cref{fig:dh1}.

-\Cref{tab:stdp} reports the parameters of the STDP module (\Cref{stdp,stdpw}), which are used to generate the model STDP curve in \Cref{fig:stdp}.
-Our choice for the parameters of the saturation module are presented in \cref{tab:sat}
+\Cref{tab:stdp} reports the parameters of the STDP module (\Cref{stdpw}), which are used to generate the model STDP curve in \Cref{fig:stdp}.
+Our choice for the parameters of the saturation module are presented in \Cref{tab:sat}.

 Together, these values define a reproducible parameter set for the particular device studied, while keeping the main text focused on the general modeling framework.